 - Cultural diversity of face shapes and structures.

-It is also important to understand the mechanisms involved – how each treatment works and the exact anatomical position where the needle/product needs to be placed in order to deliver the best results.
+It is also important to understand the mechanisms involved – how each treatment works and the exact anatomical position where the modality needs to be delivered in order to deliver the best results.

 Aesthetic Theories